 A divergence in opinion is observed in the implementation of the WSIS multistakeholder model in the current Internet governance ecosystem:

 Some hold the view that the current management of the Internet is sufficiently multistakeholder and inclusive in terms of involvement of all stakeholder groups [Source: Cisco, UK, US, ISOC].
 Those holding this view state that the current organizations, systems and processes have successfully met the needs of its stakeholders through “industry-led, bottom-up, voluntary, decentralized and consensus-based” processes.
 The current model has been cited has being “flexible, transparent and accountable” [Source: UK].
 These characteristics have been credited with helping maximize flexibility and innovation and are cited as one reason why the Internet has been able to evolve and grow so quickly, both as a technological platform and as a means of expanding the free flow of commerce and ideas.
+The development of the Internet is today essentially market-led and is driven by both private and government initiatives, enabling a remarkable stable, open and innovative network of networks, which is the Internet today.

 Some others hold the view that further evolution is needed to keep pace with the global spread of the Internet, how the Internet is used today and the roles of the various players who need to work together to ensure its ongoing evolution [Source: Saudi Arabian and Sudan, Algeria].
 Those holding this view state that, with regards to international Internet-related public policy, the role of one stakeholder – Governments – has not been allowed to evolve according to WSIS principles.
 They consider this to be a reason for the lack of success of the Internet with respect to issues such as exploitation of children, security, cyber-crime and spam, etc. Those with this view point also raise issues with the flexibility, transparency and accountability of the current management structure and issues concerning, for example, the adequacy of the role of governments in ICANN through formal bodies such as the Governmental Advisory Committee (GAC) (see Section 2.3.6).

 Res.
-102 (Rev. Guadalajara, 2010) recognized “§§ 71 and 78a) of the Tunis Agenda with regard to the establishment of enhanced cooperation on Internet governance and the establishment of the IGF, as two distinct processes”.
+102 (Rev. Guadalajara, 2010) recognized “§§ 71 and 78a) of the Tunis Agenda with regard to the establishment of enhanced cooperation on Internet governance and the establishment of the Internet Governance Forum (IGF), as two distinct processes”.
 The IGF, as a forum for multi-stakeholder policy dialogue, has been set up and continues to bring all stakeholders together annually to have a dialogue on international Internet-related public policy issues.
+The IGF has been a constructive Internet governance platform and without this forum there would be no adequate global space for discussion on current Internet governance issues among all relevant actors.
+The IGF continues to encourage the participation of diverse groups, especially those from the developing world.

 A topic of discussion, concerning the implementation of the process of enhanced cooperation has been the role of different stakeholder groups.
 Some hold the view that the “process towards enhanced co-operation involves all stakeholders in their respective roles, a recognition of the need for all stakeholders to recognize the ongoing roles of each stakeholder and for all to co-exist in an environment of mutual trusted co-operation” [Source: UK ].
 Some others identify a specific role for governments, stating that “§69 of the Tunis Agenda is very clear that enhanced cooperation is needed to enable governments, on an equal footing, to carry out their roles and responsibilities in international public policy issues pertaining to the Internet.
 Para.
 71 says that the process towards enhanced cooperation will involve all stakeholders in their respective roles” [Source: Saudi Arabia and Sudan, Algeria].